trusktr/rocket-module/README.md

  - [ ] Simply detect meteorhacks:npm alongside dependents of rocket:module and
        install those dependencies.
 - [ ] Test in Windows.
+- [ ] Also make new source .map files for each isopack's output file.
 - [ ] Code split for each architecture instead of all at once (each architecture may possibly have different shared modules).